The USS Leopard Shark

 The USS Leopard Shark, commanded by Lt.
 Commander Wallace Wade, was quite an unusual submarine.
-The forward torpedo tubes and deck gun had first been removed.
-The missile tubes were then installed forward of the conning tower and the 'sail', the analogue of a ship's bridge, was extended forward to encompass them.
-The tubes rose from the bottom of the pressure hull, went through the deck, and had their twin tops at just about the eye level of the captain.
+Once the torpedo tubes and deck gun had been removed, she was so down by the stern that the missile tubes had to be located forward of the conning tower to balance her out.
+The so-called 'sail', the analogue of a ship's bridge, was then extended forward to encompass the tubes.
+These rose from the bottom of the pressure hull, went through the deck, and had their twin tops at just about the eye level of the captain.

 Below deck, the missile tubes, which would have to contain a considerable explosion, had so much shielding and insulation that it was hard to get around them.
 It made life aboard even more awkward than usual, but Wade had been in command of a similarly converted sub when he was suddenly flown to Stockholm and ferried out at night to take command of the Leopard Shark.